voxpupuli/onceover/README.md

 *The gateway drug to automated infrastructure testing with Puppet*

 Onceover is a tool to automatically run basic tests on an entire Puppet controlrepo.
-It includes automatic parsing of the `Puppetfile`, `environment.conf` and others in order to run stop silly mistakes ever reaching your Puppet Master!
+It includes automatic parsing of the `Puppetfile`, `environment.conf` and others in order to stop silly mistakes ever reaching your Puppet Master!

+**🍺🥳 New in v3.16.0: Multi-threaded module downloads!!
+See [r10k config](#r10k-config) to enable**

 ## Table of Contents